 Get the Recipe: Pork and Beans

-Easy, hearty and delicious pork and beans, made with pork shoulder, cooked low and slow with pinto beans, all in a baked bean like sauce.
+Easy, hearty and delicious pork and beans, made with pork shoulder and cooked low and slow with in a baked bean-like sauce.
+Canned beans make this one super easy!

 4.88 stars from 16 ratings